Rademacher complexity: Rademacher complexity of a function class

 where the above expectation is taken over an identically independently distributed (i.i.d.) sample $S=(z_1, z_2, \dots, z_m)$ generated according to $P$.

 Intuition

 The Rademacher complexity is typically applied on a function class of models that are used for classification, with the goal of measuring their ability to classify points drawn from a probability space under arbitrary labellings.
-When the function class is rich enough, it contains functions that can appropriately adapt for each arrangement of labels, simulated by the random draw of $\sigma_i$ under the expectation, so that this quantity in the sum is maximised.
+When the function class is rich enough, it contains functions that can appropriately adapt for each arrangement of labels, simulated by the random draw of $\sigma_i$ under the expectation, so that this quantity in the sum is maximized.